vitorcastro163/exercise/README.md

-# ReadMe
+# README
 The exercise selected was the DeliveryService.
-Pdf with it's description can be found inside the repository.
+The statement can be found inside the repository in a pdf format.

 # Usage
 ## Users